RulzUrLife/dessert/README.md

 # Documentation
 The documentation of the project is available in the `docs` folder.
 Some samples are available in the `docs/samples` folder.

+# Browser support
+Dessert is designed to support the latest two versions (current and previous) of modern web browsers.

 # TODO
 * ~~Grid system~~